SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Projects Management/manage-list-view.md

 </figure>

-<h3>Once you select the sub-list, you can always customize your own list view in order to organize the fields according to the relevance.</h3>
+###Once you select the sub-list, you can always customize your own list view in order to organize the fields according to the relevance.

 You need to expand your view in order to be able to see all the available fields.
 For that you just need to click on the symbol that says "Expand".